pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

     * `projectPrivate`
     * `publicRead`

-    If you do not configure `storageClass`, the default is `COLDLINE`.
-See [GCS Documentation](https://cloud.google.com/storage/docs/storage-classes) for details.
+    If you do not configure the object ACL strategy, the default strategy is `private`.
+See [GCS Documentation](https://cloud.google.com/storage/docs/access-control/lists) for details.
     </details>

 2. After creating the `Backup` CR, use the following command to check the backup status: